apt6969/aes256-encryption-sample/README.md

 Do it serially or sequentially to fool the NSA.
 Notice now pokimane.jpg.aes.decrypt is ciphertext, just like pokimane.jpg is plaintext (except it's represented as a picture by your OS)

+For example you might want pokimane.jpg.aes.aes but you'd have to remember the order of, in this script, two different secret keys, for encryption.

 the encrypt file is actually a text file i changed with chmod +x so it's executable; you can open it with a text editor